SysKitTeam/docs-point/docs/storage-management/storage-management-overview.md

   * Cleaning up **file versions older than (5)** X months
   * Cleaning up **everything but the last (6)** X number of file versions
 * **Observe the trend of your active and archived storage usage over time (7)**
+  * The split into active storage, archived files, and archived sites is shown only for dates after Syskit Point started collecting archive data in your environment; for earlier dates, the trend shows your total storage

 You can also find important storage-related information for the largest sites in the **columns(8)** for the report:
 * **Name** - the name of the workspace